 Both first-year and transfer applicants submit the Coalition Application or Common Application and the Reed Writing Supplement.
 The online system will guide you through the process of providing supporting materials and forms.

-First-year applicants may apply for either Early Decision (ED) (of which there are two options) or Regular Decision (RD).
+First-year applicants may apply for Early Decision (ED) (of which there are two options), Early Action, or Regular Decision (RD).
 Transfer students apply by March 1.

 Reed College does not charge an application fee.

 To learn more, follow the link below that corresponds to your applicant status.

 - ACT 3494

 Reed requires all applicants to submit the official results of the SAT or the ACT.
 Results of additional tests, such as Advanced Placement (AP), SAT II (subject tests), and International Baccalaureate (IB), are optional.
 If test scores are recorded on your official high school transcript, Reed will consider those to be official scores.
 For the class of 2019, the average SAT score (combined mean of critical reading, mathematics, and writing) was 2060; the composite mean score for the ACT was 31.